shweta2701/Chatting-Applicatioin/README.md

 # Chatting-Applicatioin
-This project is created by using java swing components ans server socketing
+This project is created by using java swing components and server socketing